 My first marriage was full of manipulation, control and abuse.
-All because I was naive and nice.
+And it continued in part because I was naive and nice.
+I misunderstood the difference between being a peacemaker and a peacekeeper.
 But I found my way to freedom and I'd love to help you find yours.

 I'd love to show you how you can regain your confidence and find your voice again.
 If you've followed me for any time at all, you know how passionate I am about equipping women to live soul-healthy lives.
 And I truly believe this one thing: it's not possible to be emotionally healthy and enjoy satisfying relationships without knowing how to communicate and articulate healthy boundary statements.

 Setting boundaries does not have to be aggressive, but it does need to be assertive.
 We give away our power when we refuse to confront.
 Plus, we often end up resentful when others trespass against us.